-Most patients is reasonable health are candidates for Hidradenitis surgery.
-You will meet with Dr Jean to determine if you are a candidate for surgery.
+Most patients are reasonable health are candidates for Hidradenitis surgery.
+You will meet with Dr. Jean to determine if you are a candidate for surgery.
 There are very few patients who are not surgical candidates due to health reasons.
-Most of the time, once your other health issues are treated you can be a candidate for surgical treatment of Hidradenitis Suppuritiva.
+Most of the time, once your other health issues are treated, you can be a candidate for surgical treatment of Hidradenitis Suppuritiva.

 - Hurley Stage I – is a single lesion without sinus tract (tunnel) formation.

 - Hurley Stage II – Stage II manifests as more than one lesion or area, but with limited tunneling.